manmohansharma21/YT_Transcriber/README.md

 # transcriber
-This code takes Youtube video and generates associated mp3 in bucket and genrates associate Transcripts using machine learning based AWS api. :party_parrot
+This code takes Youtube video URL and generates associated mp3 in S3 bucket, then it genrates associate Transcripts using machine learning based AWS api. :party_parrot

-You're welcome!
-I'm glad I could help.
-The task you described sounds interesting and involves a combination of different AWS services to achieve the goal.

 To summarize the process: